martinky24/WebsiteSecurity/Vulnerabilities/securitymisconfiguration.md

 ## How We Patched it

 We were initially running all queries under one db superuser role.
 This meant that anyone on the webapp could utilize any query including the creation, truncation, and deletion of tables.
-We moved to creating two new roles: adminuser and basicuser.
-Both of these roles can perform SELECT, UPDATE, and INSERT queries while only adminuser can perform truncation. (for ease of use on the admin page) Neither of the roles have the privileges to create/delete tables or other sql functionalities.
-The basicuser role is used on all banking application pages while the adminuser is used for the table-based queries associated with the `/Admin` route.
+We moved to creating two new roles: admin user and basic user.
+Both of these roles can perform SELECT, UPDATE, and INSERT queries while only admin users can perform truncation. (for ease of use on the admin page) Neither of the roles have the privileges to create/delete tables or other sql functionalities.
+The basic user role is used on all banking application pages while the admin user is used for the table-based queries associated with the `/Admin` route.